givingg/quantum-chemistry-dev-kit/README.md

 # Quantum Chemistry Dev Kit

+What's In The Box?

 *All? the tools necessary to be the master of your protein domain.
 Docker + a list of frameworks, libraries, software and resources.*

-What's In The Box?

- # Docker

  ![cat](shrod.gif)